brunodesanti/muvinn-reg/README.md

 In case of problems with the installation, please contact me!

 ## Data
-Data is stored in an external online storage:
+Data will be stored in an external online storage:
 [Data link](https://data.4tu.nl/)

 Data is organized as Python dictionaries with the following fields: